odoo/documentation/inventory/management/delivery/scheduled_dates.rst

 scheduled date earlier than the one you promised to your client.
 In that way you are sure to be able to keep your commitment.

-To set ut your security dates, go to :menuselection:`Settings --> General settings` and click on **Configure your company data**.
+To set up your security dates, go to :menuselection:`Settings --> General settings` and click on **Configure your company data**.

 .. image:: media/scheduled_dates04.png